Equinoxbig/AnimAlerts/README.md

 ## Getting Started

-Download the project as zip and load it as non-zipped extension from : (don't forget to set dev mode on)
+Download the project from github as zip, unzip it in a folder and load it as non-zipped extension (don't forget to set dev mode on) from :
 ```
 chrome://extensions
 ```